The Coming Forth of the Book of Mormon

 The Spaulding Manuscript

 In early church history, critics of the Church gave no credence to Joseph Smith’s intelligence.
 They presumed someone else wrote the Book of Mormon.
-The most common source proposed was a lost manuscript by then-deceased Reverend Solomon Spaulding.
+The most common source proposed was a lost manuscript by the then-deceased Reverend Solomon Spaulding.

 Initially, there were no copies of the manuscript to compare to the Book of Mormon.
 Years later, affidavits by critics said that Sidney Rigdon gave Joseph Smith the Spaulding Manuscript, and it was the primary inspiration for the Book of Mormon.13 A manuscript was finally found years later and published in 1885.
 It was apparent then and now that the Book of Mormon and the Spaulding Manuscript have virtually nothing in common.
+So those critics lied.
 Manuscript Found14 or the Spaulding Manuscript, is a draft of a pseudo-pirate romance novel about Romans.
 I have read the manuscript.
 Any similarity is general and superficial.
 Plus, the manuscript is considerably shorter than the Book of Mormon.15

 Why do many critics still reference the Spaulding Manuscript as a source for the Book of Mormon?
 Why talk about a claim that has been debunked since 1886?